rameshbalan/Python-Course/Day2/README.md

 ### List

-The list is a datatype available in Python which can be written as a list of comma-separated values between square brackets.
+List is a datatype available in Python which can be written as a list of comma-separated values between square brackets.
 A major feature of a list is that items in a list need not be of the same datatype.

 A list is declared as follows: